 Ideally, you want to push yourself to 85% of maximum heart rate for a few minutes and then fully recover followed by some very short power moves to mimic the paddle out, waiting for the set, and then fast explosive power to engage the wave.

 I also add in some indoor rock climbing once or twice a week to strengthen my shoulders.
 Strengthening the rotator cuff muscles will improve the integrity of the shoulder girdle.
 Swimming can also be a good way to cross train.

 5. Establish a Good Recovery Routine

 There’s nothing better than lying in a hammock after a long surf session, but active recovery is an important element.
 This means adding some foam rolling or yoga poses to help in recovery both after hard workouts and after you surf all day on your surf trip.
-Many of the yoga poses I demonstrate in Yoga For Hikers and Backpackers are also good for surfing.
+Check out my blog Yoga For Surfers for a complete guide to the best yoga poses to improve your surfing recovery.

 Love it?
 Pin it: